-This lesson introduces the new and improved Lightroom 3 import interface.
-In the course of the lesson, students will become familiar with Import dialog box- importing images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process.
+This lesson introduces the Lightroom import interface.
+In the course of the lesson, students will become familiar with Import dialog box-importing images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process.
 The lesson also covers working with import presets, setting up a watched folder, and using Lightroom for tethered shooting.